elisa-tech/wg-osep/framework/framework.md

       provided by other processes, or components of the target system

 For ELISA's studies, we will document our assumptions about these inputs where relevant, to help organisations to understand how the results of the studies may inform their work or apply to their project context.
 However, organisations making use of the study results in this way are responsible for confirming their accuracy and suitability for the target context.

+TODO:

+* Further guidance about using / validating Study Results, or repeating Studies in the user's specific context

 # Process